aguslr/docker-qemu-appimage/README.md

   --target-list-exclude=LIST exclude a set of targets from the default target-list

 Advanced options (experts only):
-  --cross-prefix=PREFIX    use PREFIX for compile tools, PREFIX can be blank [] --cc=CC                  use C compiler CC [cc] --host-cc=CC             use C compiler CC [cc] for code run at
+  -Dmesonoptname=val       passthrough option to meson unmodified --cross-prefix=PREFIX    use PREFIX for compile tools, PREFIX can be blank [] --cc=CC                  use C compiler CC [cc] --host-cc=CC             when cross compiling, use C compiler CC for code run
-                           build time
-  --cxx=CXX                use C++ compiler CXX [c++] --objcc=OBJCC            use Objective-C compiler OBJCC [cc] --extra-cflags=CFLAGS    append extra C compiler flags CFLAGS
+                           at build time [cc] --cxx=CXX                use C++ compiler CXX [c++] --objcc=OBJCC            use Objective-C compiler OBJCC [cc] --extra-cflags=CFLAGS    append extra C compiler flags CFLAGS